 References from the school.

-Ask the school if they can provide references from either individuals in your program of interest or alumni/current adult learners completing an online degree.
+Ask the school if they can provide references from either students in your program of interest or alumni and current adult learners completing an online degree.
 If they seem hesitant to provide contacts, this could be a warning sign.